blex-max/expos/docs/usage.md

   """>
 ```

-Effect size is a standardised z-score relative to the simulated null distribution: 0.0 indicates no difference from background, positive values indicate tighter clustering than background (negative values looser), and values beyond ~2.0 are roughly two standard deviations from the mean of the null.
+Effect size is a standardised z-score relative to the simulated null distribution: 0.0 indicates no difference from background, positive values indicate tighter clustering than background, and the value is expressed directly in standard deviations of that null.
 The p-value is one-sided, giving the probability that a random subsample of the background would produce a statistic at least as extreme as the observed value.
-In blunt summary, effect sizes greater than ~2.0 combined with small p-values, especially if found in a low complexity region as indicated by `RCMPLX`, may indicate a spurious variant call.
+A large effect size combined with a small p-value, especially if found in a low complexity region as indicated by `RCMPLX`, may indicate a spurious variant call.
+A z-score of 3.0 is approximately the 1% false-positive point for each.
+It is not constant across support sizes — with only five supporting reads the true rate at 3.0 is nearer 2%, and low support is common in somatic calling.

 Every output VCF also carries provenance in its header: a `##source` line (program, version and UTC timestamp) and an `##expos_command` line recording the invocation.